Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/tools.rst

 Operator Parameters
 -------------------

+.. _fig-paint-weight-tools-mirror:

 .. figure:: /images/Modeling-Meshes-wp-tools-invert-operator.jpg

-   Mirror Options.
+   Invert Options.

 Subset
    Restrict the tool to a subset.
-See above Fig. The Subset Option about how subsets are defined.
+See above `The Subset Option`_ about how subsets are defined.
 Add Weights
    Add verts that have no weight before inverting (these weights will all be set to 1.0) Remove Weights